Musk tweets link to an unfounded conspiracy theory - KESQ

 Also on Sunday, Sen. Amy Klobuchar, a Minnesota Democrat, said on NBC’s “Meet the Press” that she didn’t trust Musk to run Twitter.

-Referring to antisemitic conspiracy theories that were advanced online by DePape, the suspect in the attack, Klobuchar said, “I think you have to have some content moderation.”
+Referring to antisemitic attacks and the QAnon conspiracy theory that were advanced online by DePape, the suspect in the attack, Klobuchar said, “I think you have to have some content moderation.”

 “If Elon Musk has said now that he’s going to start a content moderation board,” the senator said, “that was one good sign.
 But I continue to be concerned about that.
 I just don’t think people should be making money off of passing on this stuff that’s a bunch of lies.”